 - Blend in shea butter or lanolin until melted.
 Lanolin will produce a slightly greasier formula which can be easier to apply.

-- Add 5-6 drops of essential oil dependent on the use.
+- Add 5-6 drops of essential oil depending on the use.
 Your choice, but my favorites are lavender to soothe tension and/or lemongrass to aid in healing ligament and muscle tears.
 Wintergreen is useful for sore muscles and chamomille aids in the reduction of swelling and bruising.
 You can add a combination that works for you or 2-3 drops to each individual container.

 - Pour the melted mixture into containers with lids.
 Allow to solidify and cool before capping with lids.
 Label and date.

 Using herbs is a personal choice.
-The use of medicinal herbs has been well documented as a alternative treatment for disease and acute injuries across the world.
+The use of medicinal herbs has been well documented as an alternative treatment for disease and acute injuries across the world.
 In many cultures, herbs are used to promote health and restore the human body to a state of balance in order to facilitate the healing process.

 To learn more about the medicinal uses of herbs, consider enrolling in the Introductory Herbalism Course or the Intermediate Herbalism Course.
 Or check out The Herbarium for extensive plant monographs and articles on herbalism, and learn how to integrate herbal medicine into your daily life.